Tomires/thesis-masters/design.md

 0.3,0.4,0.6,0.4,0.3
 ```

 When loading a new dataset into our application, the data type of each attribute should be automatically determined and presented to the user along with an option to change to another type that suits the provided data.
 In addition, the user should be presented with basic statistical data and data preview, so that they can make an informed decision regarding the data type of each attribute.
 The specifics of each attribute type are discussed later in this section.
-Users should also be able to change label of each attribute and decide on how to fill in missing values.
+Users should also be able to change the label of each attribute and decide on how to fill in missing values.

 The user should be able to load a new version of the dataset, provided the data structure meets dataset specifications.
 They are to be given an option to replace existing data or add a new *version*.
 In the latter case, the user will have the ability to change between versions when visualizing data from said dataset.